vkurup/kurup.org/source/_posts/2013-01-15-writing-paralysis.markdown

 yourself a writer.
 But, this is my first step in letting my guard down to get this blog flowing.
 Because I do believe that writing is healthy and will make me a better person.

+In addition to committing to blogging more frequently, I'm also going to try a twitter hiatus a week and see what happens.